DannyFeliz/create-pull-request/README.md

 ## Installation

-Use npm or yarn to install create-pull-request.
+Use npm, yarn, pnpm, or bun to install create-pull-request.

 ```bash
 # npm